andercyn/Mixed-Messages/README.md

 Each category will have eight entries, for a potential 512 message permutations.

 ## Technologies
-The program will be written in JavaScript and run through Node.js.
+- JavaScript
+- Node.js
+- HTML

 ## Current Status
-Basic functionality has been completed.
+Basic functionality for generating a message has been completed and can be run through Node.js.
+An HTML UI is currently under development.

 Potential future functionality:
+- CSS style sheet for the HTML page
 - list a history of previous messages
-- add a UI that will generate a message by pushing a button